uoftcprg/pokerkit/docs/source/evaluations.rst

    from pokertools import *

-   hand = StandardEvaluator.evaluate(parse_cards('AcKsAhAsQsJsTs'), ())
+   hand = StandardEvaluator.evaluate_hand(
+       parse_cards('AcKsAhAsQsJsTs'), (),
+   )

-The :meth:`pokertools.evaluators.Evaluator.evaluate` method is actually a class method, so you can directly call the method from the class itself without creating an evaluator instance.
+The :meth:`pokertools.evaluators.Evaluator.evaluate_hand` method is actually a class method, so you can directly call the method from the class itself without creating an evaluator instance.

 The above work-around does not work for some types of evaluators like Greek or Omaha evaluators, as the separation between the hole cards and